mdakram28/media-parser-gui/README.md

 npm start
 ```

-## Input processing
+## AV1 Input

-The input needs to be a raw AV1 bitstream.
+For the AV1 parser, the input needs to be a raw AV1 bitstream.
 You can extract the raw bitstream from a .mp4/.mov or any other container by using ffmpeg:

 ```bash